bayfrontmedia/bones/docs/usage/console.md

 # List all registered aliases
 php bones alias:list
+# Aliases can be sorted by "class", "used" (if in container) or "alias" (default)
+php bones alias:list --sort=class
 # Return as JSON
 php bones alias:list --json
-# Aliases can be sorted by "class", "used" (if in container) or "alias" (default)
-php bones alias:list --sort=class

 # List contents of the service container
 php bones container:list
 # Return as JSON
 php bones container:list --json
-# Services can be sorted by "alias" or "id" (default)

 # List all event subscriptions
 php bones event:list
-# Return as JSON
-php bones event:list --json
 # Subscriptions can be returned for specific events
 php bones event:list --event=app.bootstrap --event=app.controller
 # Subscriptions can be sorted by "event", "priority", or "subscriber" (default)
 php bones event:list --sort=event
+# Return as JSON
+php bones event:list --json

 # List all filter subscriptions
 php bones filter:list
-# Return as JSON
-php bones filter:list --json
 # Subscriptions can be returned for specific values
 php bones filter:list --value=router.parameters
 # Subscriptions can be sorted by "filter", "priority", or "subscriber" (default)
 php bones filter:list --sort=filter
+# Return as JSON
+php bones filter:list --json

 # Set the APP_KEY environment variable to a cryptographically secure key
 php bones install:key